lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ### Encrypted Values
 {: id="sect-5.2.2"}

-When encrypted data like private keys, certificates, POP challenges or revocation passphrase is sent in PKI messages it is RECOMMENDED to use the EnvelopedData structure.
+When encrypted data like a private key, certificate, POP challenge, or revocation passphrase is sent in PKI messages it is RECOMMENDED to use the EnvelopedData structure.
 In some cases this is accomplished by using the EncryptedKey data structure instead of EncryptedValue.

 ~~~~ asn.1
   EncryptedKey ::= CHOICE {